hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

     .execute();
 ```

-**Note**: Tuples are implemented for the `IN/NOT IN` operators at least in the Oracle, DB2 LUW, PostgreSQL, MySQL, MariaDB, H2 (version 2+), and HyperSQL databases.
+**Note**: Tuples are implemented for the `IN/NOT IN` operators in the Oracle, DB2 LUW, PostgreSQL, MySQL, MariaDB, H2 (version 2+), and HyperSQL databases.
 At the time of this writing SQL Server Sybase/SAP ASE, and Apache Derby do not support them.

 ### 2. EXISTS/NOT EXISTS Operators